mrjex/Global-City-Streaming/README.md

 - **X <= Y**   -->   If `Y` is greater than `X` no samples are retrieved and null is inserted in PostgreSQL
 - **N = Y/X**    -->   The number of samples retrieved during one batch, or in other words, the number of samples that a database instance is founded upon.
 The bigger `N` is, the more consistency of the db-instance value can be expected

-**IMPORTANT NOTE:** Throughout this project, as a result of the architecture, the 'PieCharts' and 'BubbleCharts' are referred to as `Real-time charts`, and 'EquatorCharts' are denoted as `Equator charts`.
+**IMPORTANT NOTE:** Throughout this project, as a result of the architecture, the *PieCharts* and *BubbleCharts* are referred to as `Real-time charts`, and *EquatorCharts* are denoted as `Equator charts`.
 Due to the extended branch of the architecture that was necessary to integrate the 'EquatorCharts', I found it important to make this distinction in terminology to avoid confusion.
-The 'Real-Time charts' got their name because of their remarkable characteristic of being tied to the generating datapiline in `/application` that is predicated on the Big Data and real-time producing and processing technologies (Kafka, Flink, PostgreSQL).
+The 'Real-Time charts' got their name because of their remarkable characteristic of being tied to the generating data pipeline in `/application` that is predicated on the Big Data and real-time producing and processing technologies (Kafka, Flink, PostgreSQL).

 ## 🌡 Equator Distance Temperature Hypothesis